-Arches Academy Assistant Head of School Michelle Templeman, said, “Here at Arches Academy, every child has an opportunity to work with expert teachers who will help each student find the ideal balance between these three pillars.”
+Arches Academy parent Michelle Templeman said, “Here at Arches Academy, every child has an opportunity to work with expert teachers who will help each student find the ideal balance between these three pillars.”

 Each student discovers for themselves the joys of learning because we can assess students on an individual basis.
 With these factors in place, and with the direction of qualified and involved teachers, each student can develop a lifelong engagement with learning.